dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. The trust machine
    1. A digital spreadsheet that, thanks to the laws of mathematics and cryptography, was more inviolable than carving it in stone.
    1. A casino, not an investment
    1. Wall Street is following the money.
+We tend to invest both time and money in what's trending.
    1. Price is based on momentum not intrinsic value.
    1. Bitcoin to bring financial sovereignty to the common man in the world of central banks.
+   1. How real is the virtual?
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.